adrianblynch/flac-to-mp3/readme.md

 Soon to be suited up with Mocha and Chai.

-Test files are available from from [www.eclassical.com](http://www.eclassical.com/pages/24-bit-faq.html).
+Test files are available from [www.eclassical.com](http://www.eclassical.com/pages/24-bit-faq.html).

 The tests use the following files: